mariusjagminas/news-app/README.md

 ### Prerequisites

-To use this project on a local computer, you must obtain a [API key](https://currentsapi.services/en/register) from Currents API.
+To use this project on the local computer, you must obtain the [API key](https://currentsapi.services/en/register) from Currents API.

 ### Installation